shjborage/Reveal-Plugin-for-Xcode/README.md

 Plugin for Xcode to integrate the Reveal App to your project automatic(Without any modifications to your project).

+**Please note that plugins are not supported by Xcode 8.
+See [Here](https://github.com/alcatraz/Alcatraz/issues/475) for more information.**

 ## Introduction

 **The Reveal Plugin works just like Instruments.**